 Crash Reporting: If any crash occurs in the app, the user can agree to send a crash report to Apple, including crash type, error message, iOS version, device name, etc. Crash reports are saved for analysis.

 AUTOSAVING & EXPORTING PHOTOS/FILES TO THE CLOUD

 User’s with the Industry Pack (In-App-Purchase) have access to a customised autosaving or manual exporting of photos and files from within the Solocator app to your selected cloud storage.
 Currently, Solocator supports the following cloud storage solutions:

 - OneDrive for Business, including SharePoint Sites followed by the user and Microsoft Teams that the user has joined.

-Permission: To use the autosaving feature, users will require to log into their cloud storage service and give permission for Solocator to:
+Permission: To use the autosaving or exporting feature, users will require to log into their cloud storage service and allow access for Solocator to:

 - Save photos and files to cloud storage

 - Create folders manually or automatically when creating “Project Name” or “Date” subfolders.

 - Be able to select folder locations to save photos and files to.

 The Industry Pack (In-App-Purchase) allows users to import place markers (KML files) to be used within Solocator’s map view for tracking photos.
 This feature will enable users to get distances from photo locations to imported place markers.
 Currently, users can import place markers from: